nicois/nango/README.md

 ## Key features

-Available now:
+Available to all Django deployments:

-- django forms no longer silently overwrite changes made in parallel by other users
+- Django forms no longer silently overwrite changes made in parallel by other users

-Coming soon:
+Available if Django Channels is enabled:

-- django forms can receive push notifications from the server (via Channels) when data used on the form changes, rather than only discovering data is out-of-date when the form is submitted
+- Django forms can receive push notifications from the server (via Channels) when data used on the form changes, rather than only discovering data is out-of-date when the form is submitted
-- django forms can send provisional form data to the server, allowing server-based field validation before the form is submitted
+- Django forms can send provisional form data to the server, allowing server-based field validation before the form is submitted
-- django forms can save form data as it is edited, without needing a "submit" button.
+- Django forms can save form data as it is edited, without needing a "submit" button.

-## what does this do?
+## What do all Django apps get?

 Out of the box, Django provides reasonable support for database-level data consistency while a request is being processed, thanks to transactions.
 However, it is let down by not providing an easy way to avoid data corruptions between requests.